 Disabled people have long been experts at staying at home, and getting creative with new ways to stay in community with one another.
 At the beginning of the COVID-19 lockdown, many of us were wondering how we could maintain the sense of intimacy and connection that we get from gathering in crip arts spaces.
 Out of this desire, Crip Times was born: a new interview podcast series produced and hosted by Yousef Kadoura, Kayla Besse, and Kristina McMullin.
 Crip Times is a project of Bodies in Translation and Tangled Art + Disability and hosted on Andrew Gurza’s Wheels on the Ground podcast network.

-Crip Times Episode 8: The Shannon Finnegan Episode
+Crip Times Episode 10: The Ryan O’Connell Episode

 In the first episode of Crip Times, hosts Yousef, Kayla, and Kristina speak with artist, activist, academic, and all-around brilliant human, Syrus Marcus Ware.
 This